frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: CSS routines._

-The manual checks can be swift; gloss over the output, perhaps re-formatted to be legible again (tools like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow to throw a CSS URL at them to be “uncompressed”).
+Manual checks can be swift; gloss over the output, perhaps re-formatted to be legible again (tools like [CSSTidy](https://hell.meiert.org/aux/optimize/css/) allow to throw a CSS URL at them to be “uncompressed”).

 The automated checks ask for time to be set up properly and depend on one’s priorities and needs; one popular way is to use [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to validate and lint on commit, as through scripts like Wouter Sioen’s [pre-commit](https://github.com/WouterSioen/pre-commit).